 Teaching and Outreach

 I have been involved with outreach activities since my undergraduate studies and enjoy interacting with members of the public of all ages.
 I participate as a volunteer for the university's inflatable planetarium, have spoken about my research to astronomy societies and to the media.
-I am also on the organising committee for NAM2022 focussing on the outreach activities we can offer to the public.
+I co-led the organisation of outreach activities held during the National Astronomy Meeting 2022 at Warwick which reached over 1000 people.